 In addition, our Bylaws provide that any stockholder intending to nominate a candidate for election to the board or to propose any business at our 2025 annual meeting, other than non-binding proposals presented pursuant to Rule 14a-8 under the Exchange Act, must give notice to the Corporate Secretary at our principal executive offices, not earlier than the close of business on the 120th day or later than the close of business on the 90th day prior to the first anniversary of the date of the preceding year's annual meeting as first specified in the notice of meeting (without regard to any postponements or adjournments of such meeting after the notice was first given).
 The notice must include the information specified in our Bylaws, including information concerning the nominee or proposal, as the case may be, and information concerning the proposing or nominating stockholder's ownership of and agreements related to our stock.
 If the 2025 annual meeting is held more than 30 days before or after the first anniversary of the date of the 2024 annual meeting, the stockholder must submit notice of any such nomination and of any such proposal that is not made pursuant to Rule 14a-8 by the later of the 90th day prior to the 2025 annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
-In addition to satisfying advance notice requirements under our Bylaws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than those nominees nominated by the Company must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than October 1, 2024, which is 60 days prior to the anniversary date of the Annual Meeting.
+In addition to satisfying advance notice requirements under our Bylaws, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than those nominated by the Company must provide notice the Annual Meeting.
 We will not entertain any proposals or nominations at the meeting that do not meet the requirements set forth in our Bylaws.
-If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting under proxies that we solicit to vote in accordance with our best judgment on any stockholder proposal or nomination.
-To make a submission or request a copy of our Bylaws, stockholders should contact our Corporate Secretary.
-We strongly encourage stockholders to seek advice from knowledgeable counsel before submitting a proposal or a nomination.
+If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting under proxies that we solicit to vote in accordance with our best judgment on any stockholders to seek advice from knowledg